-- Device Clustering: Identify groups of devices that exhibit similar behaviors on the network—a small cluster of databases, a large peer group of VoIP phones or a set of developer workstations.
+- Device Clustering: Identify groups of devices that exhibit similar behaviors on the network—a small cluster of databases, a large group of VoIP phones or a set of developer workstations.

-- Network Security Policy Inference: Infer network segments that are expected to be exposed to public Internet and external services that are approved to be accessed.
+- Network Security Policy Inference: Infer network segments that are expected to be exposed to public internet and external services that are approved to be accessed.

 Detection: Observing and Predicting Behavior in Context

 Due to the diversity of the forms and techniques used by modern cyber threats, no one model is general enough to identify all attacks.
 Instead, Reveal(x) relies on an ensemble of predictive model classes, each covering a specific aspect of an entity's behavior.
-In some cases, Reveal(x) can create over a hundred models for a single device or user, depending on its activity, importance and attributes.
+In some cases, Reveal(x) can create over a hundred models for a single device or user, depending on its activity, criticality and attributes.
 To detect potential threats, we also developed hundreds of purpose-built detectors (see more in our whitepapers around detection) that analyze observed behavior in real time.

 Every ML-based detector is custom-built for detecting a specific suspicious behavior or attack technique, identified by our threat research team, and uniquely leverages their security expertise and sophisticated predictive models.
 In addition to that, the detectors are constantly being refined based on learning from the field team and customers.
-Here are a few ML components in this category:
+Here are a few ML components in this subsystem: